Stella1230/FisherIrisDataSetProject/README.md

 <p align="center"><img src="scatterPlotMatrix.png" alt="Scatter Plot" title ="ScatterPlot" height="400" width="600"></p>

-### Evaluate Some Algorithms
+### Evaluate An Algorithms

 #### Training and Testing Data ####

+In this section I will implement the the k-Nearest Neighbors algorithm.
+This algorithm is easy to understand and implement.

-To train and test the data I will have to split the data into two separate parts, the first will be 25% that will be the test set and the other will be 75% and this will be the training set.
+Will the reference a website I found I will train and test the data.
+I will have to split the data into two separate parts, the first will be 25% that will be the test set and the other will be 75% and this will be the training set.
+(A Complete Guide to K-Nearest-Neighbors with Applications in Python and R, 2019)

 The *random_state = 0* is used to initialise a random number generator.
 This will then split the data into train and test indices.